29

 python3-update-manager

-"The proposed" repository is disabled by default at Linux Green.
+The "suggested" repository is disabled by default in Linux Green.

 Solution

-0) find out the code name of your distribution
+0) Find out the code name of your distribution

 lsb_release -cs